-When you run your search, Insights displays a set of standard metrics on the results page.
-See Metrics in Insights for a complete list of metrics and their descriptions.
+When you run your search, Insights displays a set of standard metrics for the mentions in your search results.
+See Analyze and filter your Insights search results for more information.

 Note: If you want to see results for a different time frame, you need to save your search and then select a new date range.

 Save a search

-Note: Before you begin, make sure there's at least one spot left in your organization's saved search allotment to save your search.
+Before you save your search, make sure there's at least one spot left in your organization's saved search allotment.
 To learn more, see Saved search limits in Insights.

 - Go to Insights, enter your search term in the search field, and then press ENTER.

 - Enter a search name, select the teams that will have access to it, enter an optional description, and then select Save.

 View recent quick searches

 You can easily access your most recent quick searches from the Quick Search page.

 Go to Insights, and select a recent search from the list on the Quick Search page.
 Insights runs the query and displays your search results.